Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) Equality:

 Southerners On New Ground (SONG) is a home for LGBTQ liberation across all lines of race, class, abilities, age, culture, gender, and sexuality in the South.
 SONG builds, sustains, and connects a southern regional base of LGBTQ people in order to transform the region through strategic projects and campaigns developed in response to the current conditions in our communities.
 SONG builds this movement through leadership development, intersectional analysis, and organizing.
 SONG envisions a sustainable South that embodies the best of its freedom traditions and works towards the transformation of our economic, social, spiritual, and political relationships.
 SONG is committed to restoring a way of being that recognizes our collective humanity and dependence on the Earth.
 Laughing Gull Foundation has supported SONG since 2013.
 In 2018, LGF awarded SONG a three-year grant for general operating support.

 The Southern Vision Alliance (SVA) is a grassroots intermediary organized to provide infrastructure, capacity-building, coaching, and technical assistance to groups and projects led by directly-impacted communities, with a special emphasis on youth-led programs.
 SVA supports leadership development, organizing, and base-building programs that work for social, racial, economic, gender, education, LGBTQ and environmental justice in the US South.
 In 2018, LGF awarded The Southern Vision Alliance a three-year grant for general operating support, as well as a one-year grant for its Frontline Funds.
-LGF continued support for Frontline Funds with a one-year grant in 2019.
+LGF continued support for Frontline Funds with an additional one-year grant in 2020.

 Based in Charlotte, NC, Time Out Youth (TOY) supports lesbian, gay, bisexual, transgender, queer, and questioning youth by offering vital programs, fostering unconditional acceptance, and creating safe spaces for self-expression through leadership, community support, and advocacy.
 Time Out Youth envisions inspiring inclusive communities where all youth are equally empowered to reach their true potential.
 Laughing Gull Foundation has supported TOY since 2013.
 In 2018, LGF awarded TOY a three-year grant for general operating support. În 2019, LGF also awarded a 2-year project grant to support the Virtual Youth Center.